CustomHaven/Game-Developer-Test-Intouch-Games/README.md

 ### Status
 ---

-**Project completed** Canvas in the center of the page and is playable at [visit](https://aback-ship.surge.sh/).
+**Project completed** Canvas is in the center of the page and is playable at [visit](https://charming-mooncake-727192.netlify.app/public/index.html).
 Hope you enjoy the game!

 ### Contact Me